mkyoung23/MyMCMB-AI-Center/README.md

 Navigate to the Refinance Intelligence Center tab, upload your Excel sheet, and click **Generate AI Outreach Plans** to produce downloadable reports and templated messages.

 The app automatically maps common column names to the required headers, so you can keep your spreadsheet as-is.
-Use the **Assumed Annual Home Appreciation Rate (%)** field to fine‑tune how current home values are calculated.
-Once the AI analysis finishes, you can download a polished Excel report or individual PDF summaries containing personalized outreach templates for each borrower.
+The **Assumed Annual Home Appreciation Rate (%)** input defaults to 7% and drives the new home value and LTV calculations.
+Once the AI analysis finishes, you can download a polished Excel workbook with a summary sheet and an outreach plan plus individual PDF summaries containing personalized outreach templates for each borrower.